 The complex nature of construction payment and the associated rules and regulations have made it difficult to streamline payment.
 Subs, sub-subs, and some suppliers or equipment rental companies have had a remarkably challenging time getting paid, or at the very least, getting paid on time.
-And, property owners, GCs, and developers have had significant difficulties in properly controlling payments and mitigating their risk of double payment.
+And property owners, GCs, and developers have had significant difficulties in properly controlling payments and controlling their risk of double payment.

 Everybody can agree on the fact that there are problems with construction payment – but where the agreement ends is what the particular problems actually are.

-General contractors, since they are located near the top of the payment chain, deal with financial risks that are both similar to and distinct from the subcontractors, sub-subs, and other parties below them.
-GCs worry about getting paid just like everybody else, but are also required to manage payment down the chain, and protect the property/project/owner against the risk of liens and double payment.
-What can make this especially difficult is a lack of visibility throughout the total project.
+The lack of visibility throughout the total project can make this especially difficult.
 A particular sub-sub’s material supplier may be unknown to the GC — and it’s nearly impossible (and unfair) for GC’s to be tasked with managing payment to make sure that party gets paid.
 If a participant is unknown to the GC, how can the GC appropriately manage payments?

 This protection is gained both through contractual risk-shifting provisions (the fairness of which vary and can be disputed) and through the collection of lien waivers in consideration of payment.
 As many of the contractual risk-shifting provisions, (no-lien clauses, pay-if-paid or pay-when-paid provisions, etc.) have been struck down or weakened when examined by courts, the use of lien waivers as protection and as a mandatory prerequisite to payment has grown.
 This necessity to collect lien waivers from (virtually) every project participant prior to making each progress payment contributes to the slow payment problem.